lukearend/osrs-hiscores/README.md

 4. `make postprocess`: project the cluster centroids from high-dimensional space to 3D for visualization purposes ([UMAP](https://umap-learn.readthedocs.io/en/latest/index.html#) is the algorithm used for dimensionality reduction).
 Compute quartiles for each cluster based on the player population it contains.
 5. `make build-app`: build application data and database using all previous analytic results.
 This target will launch a [MongoDB](https://www.mongodb.com/) instance inside a [Docker](https://www.docker.com/) container at the URL `localhost:27017` (by default).

 Steps 2 and 3 can (and should) be skipped by simply running `make download-dataset`, which fetches the scraped data and clustering results from an S3 bucket.
+This requires an [AWS](https://aws.amazon.com/) account with credentials located in the `~/.aws` directory.

 To launch the application, run `make run-app` and visit the URL `localhost:8050` in a web browser.

 The final application can be built and run in one shot via `make app`, which uses pre-downloaded data rather than scraping and clustering the data from scratch.
 The target `make all` builds all results from scratch, including scraping and clustering the hiscores data.
-When attempting to scrape hiscores data, note that high usage of the API may result in your IP being blocked. **Please be sparing and respectful of Jagex's server resources in your usage of this code**.
+Note that high usage of the hiscores API may result in your IP being blocked.
+Please be sparing and respectful of Jagex's server resources in your usage of this code.

 Run `make help` to see more top-level targets.